satchpx/aks-px/Snapshots-via-storageClass/README.md

 pvcsc-cs-001-default-schedule-interval-2019-03-27-015546   pvcsc-cs-001   Ready     26 Mar 19 21:55 EDT   26 Mar 19 21:55 EDT   local
 pvcsc-cs-001-weekly-schedule-interval-2019-03-27-015546    pvcsc-cs-001   Ready     26 Mar 19 21:55 EDT   26 Mar 19 21:55 EDT   cloud
 ```

+## Restore from cloudsnap
+@TODO: Add/ illustrate an example of restoring a pvc from one of the snapshots above